bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Model Training

 To train the model, I used an Adam Optimizer with the default parameter settings.
-After numerous trials, I used a batch size of 100 and 47 for the number of training epochs.
+After numerous trials, I used a batch size of 100 and 45 for the number of training epochs.
 I used a learning rate of 0.001.
-The dropout rate for the fully connected had a keep probability of 0.60 meaning 60% of the neurons were retained.
+The dropout rate for the fully connected layers had a keep probability of 0.60 meaning 60% of the neurons were retained.
+I am starting to feel that adjusting the number of epochs, learning rate, and dropout rate is a losing strategy.
+If I had realized this sooner, I would have spent more time building multiple prediction algorithms instead and compared their performances to the validation data set.

 ### Results